Makes:40 squares |

 Cook Time:50 minutes

 High-gloss magazines would have us believe guests want appetizers like foie gras foam on Chinese spoons.
-Then why is it that cheesey, gooey classics, like Carol Livingston’s chile-cheese squares, are the first to disappear at a party?
+Then why is it that cheesey, gooey classics, like these chile cheese squares from Carol Livingston, are the first to disappear at a party?
 I wait all year to eat these at her holiday shindig and when I couldn’t make the party this year, I begged Sam to bring a few home for me.
 They were fantastic the next day with a salad for lunch.
 And they’re a helluva lot easier to make than foie gras foam.

 1 pint (16-oz container) cottage cheese